A country village of ‘extreme quietness and rusticity’, located three miles south-west of Orpington

 Downe Court was built in 1690 on the site of an earlier manor house, which was probably surrounded by a moat.
 English Heritage has placed Downe Court on its register of buildings at risk because it is “starting to show the effects of long term neglect.”
 On Luxted Road, a handsome house called Petleys was built in the early 18th century and later became a home of the Wedgwood pottery family.

 In 1842 Josiah Wedgwood’s daughter Emma came to live at Down House, a former parsonage at the southern end of the village, with her husband Charles Darwin.
+In his (posthumously published) autobiography Darwin recalled his satisfaction with his new home:

 “After several fruitless searches in Surrey and elsewhere, we found this house and purchased it.
 I was pleased with the diversified appearance of vegetation proper to a chalk district, and so unlike what I had been accustomed to in the Midland counties; and still more pleased with the extreme quietness and rusticity of the place.
 It is not, however, quite so retired a place as a writer in a German periodical makes it, who says that my house can be approached only by a mule-track!”